 Paddy Coyne’s: Set in an old-world atmosphere decked out with dim lighting and dark woods, all Paddy Coyne’s locations strive to be traditional Irish pubs.
 Happy hour from 3:00 p.m. to 6:00 p.m. and 10:00 p.m. to midnight each day.
 2801 Alaskan Way #103, Seattle and 700 Bellevue Way NE Suite 100, Bellevue

 - Doyle's Public House: Doyle's cozy interior pairs well with a beer or some tots.
 On St. Patrick's Day, the bar frequently expands into an outdoor space for one big party.
 208 St. Helens Avenue, Tacoma

 - O'Malley's Irish Pub: O'Malley's has a dive bar appeal with some pool tables, pub food (there are more American style items on the menu than Irish, but it's pretty tasty either way), and monitors to watch the latest game.
 There's live music some nights of the week, too.
 2403 6th Avenue, Tacoma

-- Celtic Bayou: Live music on Saturdays, over 100 bottled and on-tap beers from around the world, and a mix of Irish and Cajun food makes Celtic Bayou a bit unique.
+- Celtic Bayou: Live music three nights a week, tons of bottled and on-tap beers from around the world, and a mix of Irish and Cajun food makes Celtic Bayou a bit unique.
 7281 W. Lake Sammamish Parkway N.E., Redmond

 - Wilde Rover: Located in Kirkland with an outdoor deck overlooking Lake Washington, the Wilde Rover has live music many nights of the week.
 English Premier Football, rugby, Australian Rules, and most local games are all shown on a six-foot screen with full sound.
 111 Central Way, Kirkland